gilangkurniiawant/GameeHack/README.md

 # Gamee Hack
-This will hack your score on Gamee Telegram bot
+This will hack your score on Gamee Telegram bot.
 This script works for any games on Gamee Bot.

 ## How to use